 The Effects of Community Gun Violence on Delaware

 In 2022, Delaware recorded 48 gun homicides, part of the 124 total gun deaths in the state.
-However, this figure only captures fatalities and does not include the many non-fatal shootings, which further exacerbate the problem of gun violence in the state.
+In 2024, there were 228 non-fatal firearm injuries.
 These non-fatal incidents, while not resulting in death, often leave victims with life-altering injuries, psychological trauma, and significant medical costs, impacting both individuals and communities.

 The need for urgent intervention is clear.
 To reduce both fatal and non-fatal gun violence, coordinated, sustained investment in evidence-based programs is essential.
 These programs must focus on prevention, intervention, and community support, particularly in high-risk areas.
 By addressing the disparities in gun violence and investing in proven solutions, Delaware can begin to reduce the devastating impact of gun homicides and work toward a safer future for all.